Meet the staff!

 Come in anytime - I would love to hear your story too!

-• Elizabeth received her Bachelor of Music in Piano Performance and Music Education at the University of Cincinnati-College Conservatory of Music.
-She was fortunate to study with Eugene Pridonoff and Richard Fields.
-While Elizabeth was completing her degree she focused on accompanying and collaborative playing, performing both locally and internationally with well-known instrumentalists and vocalists.
-She was trained to teach in the classroom as well with an emphasis on choral music and general music education, K-12.
+Elizabeth Swift holds a Bachelor of Music in Piano Performance and Music Education from the University of Cincinnati-College Conservatory of Music.
+While earning her degree, she focused on collaborative playing, performing locally and internationally.
+She was also trained in classroom and choral music education (K–12).
+Elizabeth continues to enjoy accompanying through her role as accompanist with Mason City Schools.

 For as long as I can remember music has been an important part of my life.
 I began playing piano in the second grade, trumpet in 6th grade, and tuba in 7th grade.